1914 Dashnak Congress at Erzurum

+The Dashnak congress at Erzurum, the eighth world congress of the Armenian Revolutionary Federation (ARF), was held in July–August 1914 shortly before the Ottoman Empire entered World War I.

+Learning of the congress, the Ottoman government — comprising the Committee of Union and Progress (CUP) — sent representatives with a proposal that Ottoman Armenians support the Ottoman war effort and encourage Armenians within the Russian Empire (Eastern Armenia) to rebel against the Russia.
+The Ottomans were preparing for a conquest of Transcaucasia in the event of the opening up of a Caucasus front during World War I. In return, the Ottomans reportedly offered autonomy for Western Armenia and its eventual reunification with Russian Armenia.

+The ARF rejected the proposal to incite rebellion in Russia and maintained that Armenians in both empires should fulfill their obligations to the states of which they were subjects.
+The congress therefore ended without an agreement between the CUP and the ARF, and the Ottoman government subsequently regarded the possibility of Armenian cooperation with Russia as a wartime security concern, eventually culminating in the Armenian genocide.

 Proposals

 The Ottoman plan was to draw the Persians, Kurds, Tatars and Georgians into a holy war against the Allies.
-In order to carry this project it was necessary to make sure that Armenian (if the Armenians became hostile), their geographical position would not hamper cooperation between these races.
-If this agreement went forward and the Ottoman Armenians did not support the Russians, they would be offered autonomy.
+In order to carry this project it was necessary to make sure that Armenian (if the Armenians became hostile), their geographical position would not hamper cooperation between these peoples.
+The Ottoman Empire promised Ottoman Armenians autonomy in Western Armenia and reunification with Eastern (Russian) Armenia in exchange for supporting the Ottoman war effort and inciting rebellion among Russian Armenians against Russia.
 This offer was one step forward from Armenian reform package, which was already established in February 1914.

-The Tsar promised autonomy for Russian Armenia.
-The Tsar promised autonomy to six Turkish Armenian vilayets as well as the two Russian-Armenian provinces.
+Conversely, the Imperial Russia promised to give autonomy to Russian Armenia after World War I if they agreed to support Russia during the conflict.
+The Tsar promised autonomy to six Turkish Armenian vilayets of Western Armenia as well as the two Russian-Armenian provinces.
 Earlier a Tsarist Minister of Foreign Affairs reportedly had confided Russia's aim: "We need Armenia, but without the Armenians."
 Primarily because of trust in France and Great Britain as associates of Russia, the Armenian National Council of the Russian Empire accepted the Tsar's offer.
 A representative meeting of Russian Armenians assembled in Tiflis, Caucasus, during August 1914.
 Tsar asked Armenian's loyalty and support for Russia in the conflict.
 The proposal was agreed upon and nearly 20,000 Armenians responded to the call, of which only 7,000 were given arms.